MaxWienold/grav-plugin-zip-media/README.md

 # Zip Media Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Zip Media** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-This Plugin lets you create a zip archive of a page&#039;s media.
+It lets you create a zip archive of a page&#039;s media.
 You can choose, if this plugin should run for every page independently and which files should be included.

+It requires you to save your pages via the Admin Plugin
 ## Installation

 Installing the Zip Media plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.